 Here are 5 major factors that influence consumer behavior:

 - Social Factors

 Human psychology is a major determinant of consumer behavior.
 These factors are difficult to measure but are powerful enough to influence a buying decision.

 Some of the important psychological factors are:

-When a person is motivated enough, it influences the buying behaviour of the person.
-A person has many needs such as the social needs, basic needs, security needs, esteem needs and self-actualization needs.
+When a person is motivated enough, it influences the buying behavior of the person.
+A person has many needs such as social needs, basic needs, security needs, esteem needs, and self-actualization needs.
 Out of all these needs, the basic needs and security needs take a position above all other needs.
 Hence basic needs and security needs have the power to motivate a consumer to buy products and services.

 iv.
 Attitudes and Beliefs